 Others have argued that PAD is not ethically permissible because PAD runs directly counter to the traditional duty of the physician to preserve life and to do no harm (see arguments against).
 Furthermore, many argue if PAD were legal, abuses would take place, as the social forces that condone the practice are a slippery slope that could lead to euthanasia.
 For instance, the disabled, poor or elderly might be covertly pressured to choose PAD over more complex and expensive palliative care options.

-For more information on the debate around PAD please see http://euthanasia.procon.org/
+For more information on the debate around PAD please see Euthanasia Pros and Cons .

 What are the arguments in favor of physician aid-in-dying (PAD)?

-Those who argue that PAD is ethically justifiable offer the following sorts of arguments:
+Those who argue that PAD is ethically justifiable offer the following arguments:

 - Respect for autonomy: Decisions about time and circumstances of death are personal.
 Competent people should have right to choose the timing and manner of death.

 - Justice: Justice requires that we "treat like cases alike."
 Competent, terminally ill patients have the legal right to refuse treatment that will prolong their deaths.
 For patients who are suffering but who are not dependent on life support, such as respirators or dialysis, refusing treatment will not suffice to hasten death.
 Thus, to treat these patients equitably, we should allow assisted death as it is their only option to hasten death.

 - Compassion: Suffering means more than pain; there are other physical, existential, social and psychological burdens such as the loss of independence, loss of sense of self, and functional capacities that some patients feel jeopardize their dignity.
 It is not always possible to relieve suffering.
 Thus PAD may be a compassionate response to unremitting suffering.